 -

 Join instructor Kim Gordon to explore the unique process of watercolor batik—a contemporary take on the ancient Javanese technique of using watercolor paint and wax.
 No painting or drawing experience necessary!
 You’ll work from an image traced onto rice paper and then use melted wax and watercolor to create a beautiful final work of art.
-We will prepare for the upcoming season by painting a Winter Chickadee.

 Class size is limited to 12.